macarthur-lab/matchbox/README.md

 # <i>matchbox</i>
-**Broad Institute Matchmaker Exchange**

-<i>matchbox</i> is the Matchmaker Exchange application for the joint Center for Mendelian Genomics.
-It has been developed at the MacArthur Lab and shared as open source software under the AGPL License.
-The objective of this system is to allow the automated comparison at scale, of patients with rare diseases cared-for in other centers world wide.
-We hope to facilitate the identification of novel variants via finding common instances of such in these individuals.
+<i>matchbox</i> was originally developed at the MacArthur Lab for the Broad Center for Mendelian Genomics as the primary connection point to the Matchmaker Exchange.
+It was then shared as open source software under the BSD License.

+A major challenge faced by rare disease investigators is the difficulty of finding more than one individual with the same genetic disorder.
+This complicates the identification of causal variants and novel gene discovery.
+The Matchmaker Exchange (MME) provides a decentralized federated network of genomic centers with collections of rare disease cases.
+MME allows you to find similar individuals based on genotype, phenotype -and soon other types of data-, globally and at scale.
+It allows members to host data locally and reduce data ownership challenges  as well have more control of sharing preferences and matching algorithms.
+Having an API also allows them to keep existing infrastructure.
+It has gained international support via the GA4GH and currently has many members spanning multiple continents.

+A significant amount of development is typically required to join the MME; this has a detrimental effect on network growth.
+To address this and facilitate growth, we developed <i>matchbox</i> to be completely portable and easily usable in any center wishing to join the MME.

 ## Requirements: